qiwi/nexus/packages/helper/README.md

 }
 */
 ```
-`continuationToken` is used for pagination, pass it as a second argument to get more components:
+`continuationToken` is used for pagination, pass it as the second argument to get more components:
 ```javascript
 const { items, continuationToken } = await helper.getPackageComponents({
   repository: 'npm',